jamescarson3/tmp/04-linux-101 copy.md

 arranged neatly into columns.

-We can make its output more comprehensible by using the flag `-F`, which tells `ls` to add a trailing `/` to the names of directories:
+We can make its output more comprehensible by using the flag `-F`, which tells `ls` to add a trailing `/` to the names of directories.

 ```
 $ ls -F